KrishGala/Krish_BlueStampPortfolio/index.md

 ### Challenges

 Then I moved onto wiring the servo modules.
 The guide had me randomly assign them ports on the mainboard and align the legs of the hexapod off the random ports.
 Then you'd assign them the correct port.
 That didn't work for me so I started backwards the the correct ports for each of the servos and then aligned and rescrewed all of the parts of the legs.
 That worked for me.
 That was more or less all I had to do for the building portion of this project.
 Then I moved onto calibration which had me move the legs into a specific place for the robot to move properly as when building you can't get that precise.
 It wasn't that difficult but I had to redo it once because the first time it just didn't keep the calibrated state when trying to move.
 Though, on my second time it worked perfectly.
+Also a small issue was the wires of the servos getting in way of the robot when it was moving.
+Eventhough there was some cable tidy to tie the servos on the same leg together it would still sometimes get in the way of the robot moving so all I did was tuck the wires under the frame.

 # First Milestone